mesonbuild/meson/docs/markdown/Wrap-dependency-system-manual.md

 `common-rs`.
 The main project will first look up `foo-rs` which itself will configure `common-rs` with a set of features.
 Later, when `bar-rs` does a lookup for `common-rs` it has already been configured and the set of features cannot be changed.
+If `bar-rs` wants extra features from `common-rs`, Meson will error out.
 It is currently the responsability of the main project to resolve those issues by enabling extra features on each subproject:
 ```meson
 project(...,